Becoming a Comprehensive Care Patient in the Student Clinics

 - Complete a registration form, health questionnaire, and financial agreement.

-- Bring current insurance cards, including Iowa Medicaid (Title 19) and Iowa Dental Wellness Plan.
+- Bring current insurance cards, including Iowa Medicaid (Title 19).

 - Bring current radiographs (x-rays) on film or compact disc.
 (If additional radiographs are needed, they will be taken at the first or second appointment and you will be charged accordingly.)

 2nd Appointment - Comprehensive Examination